InnovAIte-Deakin/AI-Prototyping-Lab---Healthcare-Stream---Derma/TASKS.md

 **Action:** Create/Update:

 1. `frontend/src/components/Layout.jsx`:
-   - A wrapper component with a Navbar ("SkinScope", Logout button).
+   - A wrapper component with a Navbar ("DermaAI", Logout button).
    - Apply this layout to all pages in `App.jsx`.

 2. `frontend/src/components/Disclaimer.jsx`: